 We know that what we’re building at Microverse is a massive undertaking, one that has the power to reshape education as we know it.
 Our program emphasizes accountability, relationship building, communication, mentorship, and a structure that enables students to learn quickly and stay motivated to become world-class professionals that excel in remote environments.

 With students in more than 95 countries, the financial reality of our student body also looks vastly different than those traditionally discussed in the more US-focused conversations around student loans and ISAs: Nearly 50% of our students made less than $500 USD a month before joining Microverse.

 After graduating, more than 80% of our students have landed jobs within 12 weeks.
 They have been hired by large companies, like Kevin who landed a role at Microsoft, and startups, across North America and Europe, making 3-10x their previous salaries.

-Our unique mastery-based learning model means we only graduate students who are truly prepared for the job market.
+Our unique mastery-based learning model means students only complete the program when they are truly prepared for the job market.
 It also enables students to learn and overcome challenges quickly, while connecting with and growing diverse, global networks.

 With big goals though, come big challenges.
 This is why I also want to share some of the realities we are currently facing:

 Our innovative learning model comes with its own frustrations, as students must adapt to working with diverse people and learning styles, across time zones, in a highly-collaborative environment.

 On top of that, though our median program completion time is currently 9 months, that still means half of our students take longer than that to complete the program.
 Throughout the program, many face challenges such as family, financial, and mental health struggles, the need to take on part-time jobs, and sometimes even joining at night to accommodate other commitments.

 All of this is why, at Microverse, we take on the responsibility of not just providing a world-class curriculum, but finding ways to support all of our students throughout their journey and struggles.